c-blake/cron/test/testRes.md

 6-way superscalar, ~10 core sense.

-[^3]: An early lesson in all systems programming is that more contention yields a lot more complexity in system dynamics.
+[^3]: An early lesson in all systems programming is that more contention yields a lot more complexity in system dynamics, however here Load3 is both heavier & simpler than Load2.

 [^4]: If you think `at` can save you, that is usually implemented *on top* of cron, not via `sleep;run` - since cron will (usually) come up on reboots.
 I